 “Remember that the stock market is a manic depressive.” – Warren Buffett

-As investors, we need to ask ourselves if a news item truly impacts our company’s long-term earnings power.
+As investors, we need to ask ourselves if a news event truly impacts our company’s long-term earnings power.

 If the answer is no, we should probably do the opposite of whatever the market is doing (e.g. Coke falls by 4% on a disappointing earnings report caused by temporary factors – consider buying the stock).